Skip to main content

 :q

-For more usage guide, see Tabular Documentation.
+For more usage details, see the Tabular official documentation.

-9. Hudi
+1.9 Hudi

-• hudi.yaml.tpl: Docker Compose file template, no modifications required.
+• hudi.yaml.tpl: Docker compose file template.
+No modifications required.

-• hadoop.env: Configuration file template, no modifications required.
+• hadoop.env: Configuration file template.
+No modifications required.

-Download files from https://doris-build-hk-1308700295.cos.ap-hongkong.myqcloud.com/regression/load/hudi/hudi_docker_compose_attached_file.zip to the scripts/ directory and decompress.
+Download https://doris-build-hk-1308700295.cos.ap-hongkong.myqcloud.com/regression/load/hudi/hudi_docker_compose_attached_file.zip into the scripts/ directory and extract it.

 127.0.0.1 adhoc-1